facebook/docusaurus/website/docs/lifecycle-apis.md

 ## Example

-Mind model for a presumptuous plugin implementation.
+Here's a mind model for a presumptuous plugin implementation.

 ```jsx
 const DEFAULT_OPTIONS = {